18 Jul 2026, Sat

-Kyle and Samantha Busch Say They Were Misled in Insurance Disaster, Losing Nearly $8.6 Million
+Kyle and Samantha Busch Allege Life Insurance Policy Cost Them $8.6 Million

 Texas Socialite Sentenced After Fatal Porsche Crash Blamed on Designer Heels

-According to recently filed court documents, the couple purchased Indexed Universal Life (IUL) policies — a type of life insurance often marketed as a retirement win-win: tax advantages, long-term investment growth, and future financial security.
-The Busches say they were told the plan would practically fund itself over time.
-Instead, after paying more than $10.4 million in premiums, they allege the policies’ performance tanked, unexpected costs piled up, and massive losses followed.
+According to court documents, the Busches purchased Indexed Universal Life (IUL) policies, a type of life insurance product often marketed with tax advantages and long-term investment growth potential.
+The couple alleges they were told the plan would largely fund itself over time.
+After paying more than $10.4 million in premiums, they claim the policies underperformed, incurred unexpected costs, and resulted in significant financial losses.
+As with any pending litigation, these are allegations that have not been proven in court, and Pacific Life has not been found liable.

 Vintage Clip Shows Johnny Cash Climbing In and Out of His Ferrari 308 with Trademark Humor